Harry-Yates/PhaserGame-RPG-Caves/README.md

 ### :mechanical_arm: Solution:

-We decided to create a top-down RPG style game, the concept inspired by Squid Games requires the player to select between caves, some of which are safe, and others lead to player death.
+We decided to create a top-down RPG style game, the concept inspired by Squid Games requires the player to select between caves, some of which are safe, others lead to player death.

-There are angel statues around each scene that offer clues on which cave is safe.
-The player has to find the correct cave under the duress of troll and goblin attacks.
+There are particle emitting angel statues around each scene that offer clues on which cave is safe.
+The player has to find the correct cave under the duress of troll and golem attacks.

 Building the game gave us solid learnings working with Phaser.
 Including building scenes, physics engines (Matter Physics), custom classes, working with Atlas packers, creating animations with sprite sheets and particle emitters, designing with Figma and pulling it together with JavaScript.